moss-l/bhs-js-testing/boolean-simplification.md

 (weekday && vacation) …` can be read as “if it’s a weekday and a vacation” and `if (weekday && !vacation) …` can be “if it’s a weekday and not a vacation” without having to mentally translate a bunch of `== true` and `== false` cruft.
-(Another way to think about it: you almost certainly say, “I’m hungry” not “It is true that I am hungry.”)

-The next simplification isn’t strictly about Booleans but has to do with how we use `if` statements.
+The next simplification isn’t strictly about Booleans expressions but has to do with how we use `if` statements which is closely related.

 ## Chain mutually exclusive `if` statements with `else` clauses.